Toggle menu

 Applying for permission to make changes to a listed building

-To demolish, alter or move any such structure, you must apply for Listed Building Consent:
+To demolish, alter or move any such structure, you must apply for listed building consent.

-You may also need planning permission and Conservation Area Consent.
+You may also need planning permission and conservation area consent.

-Advice on Building Regulations compliance
+Building regulations compliance

 Please contact Building Control Solutions for: